SnowBroScott/emberhold-canonical/docs/status.md

 **What's missing is not a module.** Two structural gaps:

-> **Security — the authorization-layer findings are being worked, not open-ended.** As of 2026-07-13: findings #5 and #8 were already patched by a June migration; #6 (kid self-approval / ember self-minting) re-audited and CLOSED (blocked by the `a_enforce_quest_update_authority` trigger); #1 (join-code bypass, CRITICAL) decided as admit-on-approval and now **closed at the data layer** (2026-07-14).
-Remaining: the admit-on-approval **frontend** does not exist yet, and the **pending-member verification audit has not been run**.
+> **Security — the authorization-layer findings are being worked, not open-ended.** As of 2026-07-15: findings #5 and #8 were already patched by a June migration; #6 (kid self-approval / ember self-minting) re-audited and CLOSED (blocked by the `a_enforce_quest_update_authority` trigger); #1 (join-code bypass, CRITICAL) closed at the data layer 07-14 and **verification-audited 07-15 against the live DB — confirmed genuinely closed.** That same audit found and fixed a **separate live escalation** in `complete_household_setup` (see below).
+Remaining: the admit-on-approval **frontend** is in flight (Claude Code), and the **P4×L8 tenant-isolation audit** (the mortal-peril item) is still outstanding.
 See the critical path.

-> **Onboarding ends at setup, not at activation.** A new household lands on a board that says "all quiet" — and, per this session, says it *over a live board with open bounties and a fresh completion*.
-The empty-board doorway fix is now doubly earned.
+> **Onboarding ends at setup, not at activation.** A new household lands on a board that says "all quiet" — and, per 07-14, says it *over a live board with open bounties and a fresh completion*.
+The empty-board doorway fix is doubly earned.

 See `north-star.md` for the gate ladder.